DreymaR/BigBagKbdTrixPKL/Other/MSKLC/README.md

 Installing a MSKLC Layout
 -------------------------
 - To install a layout from a `.klc` file, it must first be compiled using the `Build DLL and Setup Package` menu option in MSKLC.
+	- If you have trouble using a `.klc` file from GitHub with MSKLC, make sure it contains [Windows line endings (CRLF)][WinLin].
+	- One fairly sure-fire way is to right-click and `Save Link As...` from the raw link, which will produce the right format.
+		- [Link to the raw Cmk-CAWS-eD-ANS.klc file in this repo][CAWSAR]
+		- [Link to the raw Cmk-CAWS-eD-ISO.klc file in this repo][CAWSIR]
 - To install a compiled layout, run the `setup.exe` program in its folder.
 Setup will choose the right `.msi` and `.dll` for you.
 - **NOTE:** You need to **restart your computer** before you can choose the newly installed layout!
 - Now you can select the new layout from `Language preferences` (in the tray menu if you have the Language Bar active)